 Current Provision: 1:1 teaching & learning support for pupils unable to attend school for medical reasons.

-SEMH support available in Wakefield (Evolve Academy)+
+SEMH Provision available in Wakefield (Evolve Academy and Enrich Academy)+

 We offer a nurturing, safe, inclusive and friendly environment where the building of trusting relationships is paramount.
 We have extremely high expectations and our pupils achieve good academic progress across the curriculum.
 We place an emphasis on improving reading, writing and maths skills through personalised and creative learning opportunities.

-We have a broad, creative curriculum that enables all pupils, regardless of need, to achieve their potential and thrive in their new schools.
+Both academies have a broad, creative curriculum that enables all pupils, regardless of need, to achieve their potential and thrive in their new schools.
 The curriculum aims to practically support pupils in wide-ranging ways; building strong foundations for positive emotional health and wellbeing by providing opportunities to further enhance and celebrate their many skills and talents.
 Pupils previously disengaged from education re-engage with a new-found enthusiasm and zest for learning.